meshcloud/meshcloud-docs/docs/meshcloud.index.md

 ## Introduction

 Quite a bit of complexity in multi-cloud management and multi-cloud governance comes from the use of different and inconsistent terminology between cloud platforms. meshcloud rectifies this using a unified language describing organization and governance structures independent of individual cloud platform implementations.
 We call this language the **meshModel**.
+Each individual object in this meshModel is called a **meshObject**.
 To resolve ambiguity we're prefixing entities in the meshModel using the `mesh` prefix.

 The figure and table below explain the relation of the most important concepts in the meshModel.